5G-MAG/Tech/pages/Network_APIs/CAMARA_ConnectivityInsights.md

 ## 5G-MAG's Self-Assessment

 The APIs are likely to be invoked to obtain information about the ability of the network to meet the requirements either before or during operation.
 However:
 - The information received is instantaneous.
-There is no guarantee that the network can meet the requirements at any other time.
-If triggered before the event, it is not very meaningful.
+Network status in the future cannot be derived from the response.
+Information provides no reliability for the actual time in which network should be used.
 - The information received is qualitative (e.g. `"targetMinDownstreamRate": "meets the application requirements"`).
 An application would be unable to understand which parameters to be adapted in order to revert a situation in which requirements cannot be met.

 Potential improvements:
-- the ability to request guaranteed performance during actual operation time is a pre-condition as just receiving notifications in a qualitative manner may not bring enough information.
+- If used to monitor resources for which QoS was requested (via a different API) harmonization of Application Profile and QoS Profile for consistency.
 - an indication of the actual performance parameters (quantitative) for those defined in the Application Profile may provide better insight for potential remedies.
+E.g. latency cannot be fullfilled, but please respond with the actual latency the link device-AS is experiencing.

 ---